Patient Care Transfer Techniques

 Transfer from a Bed to a Wheelchair

-Transferring patients from a bed to a wheelchair requires understanding the needs of the patient.
-Always communicate with the person being transferred so that assistance is being given at the appropriate time, allowing for coordination of efforts between the assistant and the patient.
-If the patient can bear weight on both lower extremities and predictably take small steps, a one-person assist may be performed.
-If these criteria are not met, a two-person transfer or a mechanical lift may be necessary to safely transfer the patient.
+Transferring patients from a bed to a wheelchair requires understanding the patient's needs.
+Always communicate with the person being transferred so that assistance is given at the appropriate time, allowing for coordination between the assistant and the patient.
+A one-person assist may be performed if the patient can bear weight on both lower extremities and predictably take small steps.
+If these criteria are not met, a 2-person transfer or a mechanical lift may be necessary to transfer the patient safely.
 If transferring a patient from a bed to a wheelchair, first complete the pre-transfer checklist and proceed according to the following steps:

 1. Apply the patient’s footwear before ambulation.

-2. Raise/lower the bed to a safe working height, lower guard rails, place wheelchair next to the bed at a 45-degree angle and ensure the brakes are applied.
+2. Raise or lower the bed to a safe working height, lower guard rails, place the wheelchair next to the bed at a 45-degree angle, and ensure the brakes are applied.
 If one side of the patient is weaker, place the wheelchair on the healthier side.

-3. Sit patient on the side of the bed with the legs off of the bed and the feet squarely on the floor.
-If necessary, attach a gait belt/walking belt around the patient’s waist.
+3. Sit the patient on the side of the bed with the legs off the bed and the feet squarely on the floor.
+If necessary, attach a gait belt or walking belt around the patient’s waist.

 4. Place hands on the patient’s waist.